LoyolaChicagoBooks/introcs-csharp/rst/funcparam.rst

 	   triple: traceback; error; execution

 	Now that we have nested function calls, it is worth looking further at tracebacks from execution errors.
-If I add a line to ``Main`` in ``birthday4.cs``::
+If we add a line to ``Main`` in ``birthday4.cs``::

 		HappyBirthday(2)